dkarthikdatta/change_registry/README.md

     private val changeStrategy: ChangeStrategy = GreedyStrategy(logger)
 )
 ```
-The `performTransaction` takes the price of the item and the amount paid by the user as arguments and returns a `Change` object or fails with a `TransactionException` if sufficient change is not available.

 ### Method

+The `performTransaction` method takes the price of the item and the amount paid by the user as arguments and returns a `Change` object or fails with a `TransactionException` if sufficient change is not available.

 ```kotlin
 fun performTransaction(price: Long, amountPaid: Change): Change
 ```